 Recommendation: We recommend that management and the Board review the Extraclassroom Activity Funds to determine if they are in accordance with NYS Pamphlet #2 which provides guidance over the funds.

 2. Tax Certiorari Reserve

-Prior Condition: We noted that the District has a Tax Certiorari Reserve at June 30, 2017, but has no current claims against the District.
+Prior Condition: We noted that the District has a Tax Certiorari Reserve at June 30, 2018 that exceeded existing claims against the District.